sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ### observations

-*Object* *nullable*.
+*Object* *optional*.
 Collection of observations.
 Each observation is represented as a name/value pair in the `observations` object.

 An observation is uniquely identified through the content of the *name* in the name/value pair,